EFI131/inventory-app/README.md

 ```
 ## H2
 By default the application uses an H2 database.
-The h2 console is enabled at http://localhost:8080/h2-console.

 ## Error massages
 Error messages are enabled